Matnay/BCI-Eye-Tracking-Quadcopter-Controller/README.md

-# Quad_BCI_EYE_TRACK_FUSION_EKF
+# BCI-Eye-Tracking-Quadcopter-Controller
-Quadcopter Control Along with sensor fusion of EEG data along with eye tracking data using the Extended Kalman Filter
+Quadcopter Control by fusing EEG data along with eye tracking data using the Extended Kalman Filter

 Eviacam was used for gazetracking ,
 You can download the software using the steps given below-